Quentin Roosevelt

-Quentin Roosevelt I (November 19, 1897 – July 14, 1918) was the youngest son of President Theodore Roosevelt and First Lady Edith Roosevelt.
-Inspired by his father and siblings, he joined the United States Army Air Service where he became a pursuit pilot during World War I. He was killed in aerial combat over France on Bastille Day (July 14), 1918.
+Quentin Roosevelt (November 19, 1897 – July 14, 1918) was the youngest son of President Theodore Roosevelt and Edith Roosevelt.
+Inspired by his father and siblings, he joined the United States Army Air Service where he became a pursuit pilot during World War I and shot down one German aircraft.
+He was killed in aerial combat over France on Bastille Day (July 14), 1918.
 He is the only child of a U.S. president to have died in combat.

 Early life

 Childhood

 Quentin was born in Washington, D.C., the youngest child of Theodore Roosevelt's household, which included half-sister Alice, sister Ethel, and brothers Ted (Theodore III), Kermit, and Archie.

 Quentin was three years old when his father became president, and he grew up in the White House.
 By far the favorite of all of President Roosevelt's children, Quentin was also the most rambunctious.

 Quentin's behavior prompted his mother, Edith, to label him a "fine bad little boy".
 Amongst Quentin's many adventures with the "White House Gang" (a name assigned by T.R. to Quentin and his friends), Quentin carved a baseball diamond on the White House lawn without permission, defaced official presidential portraits in the White House with spitballs, threw snowballs from the White House's roof at unsuspecting Secret Service guards, and occasionally rode on top of the family elevator with his friend, Charlie Taft, the son of Secretary of War and future President William Howard Taft.
-The Secret Service were alarmed to see a fire and smoke behind the White House, only to see Quentin with a makeshift brick stone baking some potatoes.
+The Secret Service were alarmed to see a fire and smoke behind the White House, only to see Quentin with a makeshift brick chimney baking some potatoes.

 He quickly became known for his humorous and sometimes philosophical remarks.
 To a reporter trying to trap the boy into giving information about his father, Quentin admitted, "I see him occasionally, but I know nothing of his family life."
 The family soon learned to keep him quiet during dinner when important guests were present.

 Once, when his brother Archie was terribly ill, it was Quentin (with the help of Charles Lee, a White House coachman) who brought the pony Algonquin to his room by elevator, sure that this would make his brother smile.

 Education

 Quentin started his education at Force Elementary School and then attended the Episcopal High School in Alexandria, Virginia.
 Later he was a student at the Evans School for Boys and Groton School.

 Quentin consistently scored high marks and displayed the intellectual prowess of his father.
-He was admitted to Harvard University in 1915.
+He was admitted to Harvard College in 1915.
 By the time Quentin was a sophomore at Harvard, also like his father, he was showing promise as a writer.
 Quentin was posthumously awarded an A.B.
 (War Degree) by Harvard, Class of 1919.